TTK-qmmp/qmmp-sunvox/README.md

 This installs the plugin into Qmmp's input plugin directory.
 To install to a staging area, such as for packaging: <br/>
 `$ make install INSTALL_ROOT=/path/to/staging`

+Put the sunvox library into Qmmp configDir, such as `PATH/.qmmp/sunvox.so`